Rajinimurugan: Soundtrack

 The soundtrack to Rajinimurugan features ten tracks: five songs, a remix and karaoke versions of the tracks – all of them were composed by D. Imman.
 The lyrics for all the songs were penned by Yugabharathi.
 One song, "Yennamma Ippadi Panreengalema" was released on 25 May 2015 at the Super Singer World Tour, held at Suntec City in Singapore.
 The album was launched on 10 June 2015, at a formal event held in Taj Coromandel hotel and was telecasted live on Thanthi TV.
-The soundtrack opened to positive reviews and topped the music charts.
 After the film's release, three more songs were added as bonus tracks on 24 February 2016.